Return to top

 WHY IS MY BAKED SQUASH WATERY?

 The main reason that your baked squash might be too water is overcooking it.
-The noodles will not only become too mushy, rather than al dente, but they will also release a lot of water making the whole casserole very watery.
-Avoid this by checking on the casserole in the oven a few times while it is cooking.
+The noodles will not only become too mushy, rather than al dente, but they will also release a lot of water, making the whole casserole very watery.
+One way to avoid this is to make sure that the squash isn’t overcooked before mixing it with the cooked veggies and sauce.

 Italian spaghetti squash casserole served on a white plate with a fork.